No Internet Connection? 10 Fixes to Test (and Get Back Online)

 If you've determined that you have no internet connection due to malfunctioning equipment, you could move to troubleshoot internet issues with your equipment.

-If your internet works and you can go online, then the connectivity issue you have is related to your Wi-Fi, and you can jump ahead to troubleshoot internet issues with your Wi-Fi.
+If your internet works and you can go online, the connectivity issue you have is related to your Wi-Fi, and you can jump ahead to troubleshoot internet issues with your Wi-Fi.

 Troubleshooting internet issues with your equipment